-For the better part of a decade, I have been a Professional Dominatrix.
-Out of my eight total years, I spent seven and a half of them absolutely refusing to engage in Financial Domination, directly.
+For the better part of 15 years, I have been a Professional Dominatrix.
+Out of my 14 total years, I spent 7 1/2 of them absolutely refusing to engage in Financial Domination, directly.
 The reason for this was due to a position of ignorance: I thought the only people who engaged in such a practice were NOT Dominatrices.
 I could not see Myself fitting into the niche that was seemingly filled with ladies who inhabited the princess/whore narrative.

 Firstly, I approach BDSM from a cerebral/therapeutic standpoint.
 If you are drawn in by My appearance, fine, but do understand that I have no use for your penis, orgasm, or sexual pleasuring capabilities any more than you have a definite plan for My keen ability to understand implementing Austrian economics vis-a-vis cryptocurrency.
 I aim to use BDSM as a vehicle for change, especially because I believe it is the largest, most misunderstood branch of human social groups - There is no quintessential Reason I Practice BDSM.
 There is no standardized model.
 There is no common denominator.
 And this is why I am working toward trying to educate people in the ways of the lifestyle - so the misunderstandings and marginalization can one day be a thing of the past.
 As much as I wasn't a particular fan of the Fifty Shades series, I think it did more to bring BDSM to the dinner table than anything else (since Madonna).